-Routine annual influenza vaccination of all persons aged ≥6 months who do not have contraindications continues to be recommended.
-Influenza vaccines expected to be available for the 2023-24 season, their age indications, and their presentations are described (Table 1).
-Available influenza vaccines and age indications are expected to be similar to those of the 2022-23 season.
+Routine annual influenza vaccination of all persons aged $\geq$ 6 months who do not have contraindications continues to be recommended.
+All persons should receive an age-appropriate influenza vaccine (one that is approved for their age), with the exception that solid organ transplant recipients aged 18 through 64 years who are receiving immunosuppressive medication regimens may receive either HD-IIV3 or aIIV3 as acceptable options (without a preference over other age-appropriate IIV3s or RIV3) (see Immunocompromised Persons).
+Influenza vaccines expected to be available for the 2024-25 season, their age indications, and their presentations are described (Table 1).
+ACIP makes no preferential recommendation for the use of any one influenza vaccine over another when more than one licensed and recommended vaccine is available, except for selection of influenza vaccines for persons aged $\geq 65$ years (see Older Adults).
 Recommendations regarding timing of vaccination, considerations for specific populations, the use of specific vaccines, and contraindications and precautions are summarized in the sections that follow.